 Q: Is it better to study alone or in groups?

-A: Both have benefits.
-Use alone time for deep work and group time for testing each other and clarifying difficult topics.
+A: Both have distinct benefits.
+Use alone time for “Deep Work” and initial learning.
+Use group time for “Active Recall” sessions where you quiz each other and discuss complex topics to gain new perspectives.

 Leave a Reply